nhoening/gritttt-rss/README.md

 * Import<br/>
   Export data from Google.
 Create the dedicated feed.
 Execute the import script and execute the resulting SQL on your tt-rss database.

+Note that drive-by-sharing and the import feature both require a dedicated feed to be added to the tt-rss database, which you can create by executing the SQL in `create-gritttt-feed.sql`.